 - Corneal astigmatism—misshapen cornea

 |Copyright © Nucleus Medical Media, Inc.|

 Factors that may increase your chance of astigmatism include:

 - Heredity—a family history of astigmatism, eye disease, or disorders such as keratoconus

-- Eye surgery—certain types of eye surgery, such as cataract (lens of the eyes are cloudy) removal (less common with modern techniques)
+- Eye surgery—certain types of eye surgery, such as cataract removal

 - A history of corneal scarring or thinning